-How to manually create folders and move files in iCloud Drive
+Here's how to work with files and folders in iCloud Drive and the Files app

 And there you go, your new folder has been created.
 You can now feel free to move documents and other items into it.

-How to move files to new folders in iCloud Drive on iPhone and iPad on iOS 11
+How to move files to new folders in the Files app on iPhone and iPad

 Once again, you'll head to the new Files app to move your iCloud Drive files around.

-Tap and hold on the item you want to move once you've found it.
+Choose the files you want to move once you've found them.

-If you want to move multiple items to the same destination, continue holding the first item with one finger, then tap any subsequent items with another.

 How to create a new folder in iCloud Drive on a PC